 Production Performance

 The mean age at first egg was recorded 170.85 ± 2.33d in Srinidhi birds and178.65±2.43 .
 Higher age at first egg was observed by Sarma et al (2018) in Srinidhi and Vanraja birds under field condition.
 However, lower age at first egg (150-162 d) was reported by Singh et al (2018) in Srinidhi birds under farm system of management.
 Higher age of first egg (173.00±1.35 ds) in Gramapriya and 181.53±1.29 d in Vanaraja birds were reported by Singh et al (2018) under field condition.
-The average egg production up to 40 wk of age was found to be 105.42 ± 1.65 eggs in Srinidhi birds.
+The average egg production up to 40 weeks of age was found to be 105.42 ± 1.65 eggs in Srinidhi birds.
 However, 195 eggs up to 72 wk of age were reported by Singh et al (2018) in Srinidhi birds under farm condition.
-The lower egg production (50.93±0.28) up to 40 wk of age was estimated by Sarma et al (2018) in traditional farming system.
+The lower egg production (50.93±0.28) up to 40 week of age was estimated by Sarma et al (2018) in traditional farming system.
 Similarly, the average egg weight at 40 wk of age was estimated to be 54.40 ± 1.22 g.
 The present study was close with those reported by Singh et al (2018) and Sarma et al (2018) in Srinidhi birds under farm and field conditions.
 However higher egg weight was recorded by Singh et al (2018) in Vanraja birds.
 The survivability percentage up to 40wk of age was observed as 97.15 under farm condition.
 Almost similar findings were reported by Zuyie et al (2009) under extensive system of management in Vanraja birds and Singh et al (2018) in Srinidhi birds under farm condition.
 These results indicated that management provided at farm condition was better than traditional farming system of management.

 Srinidhi birds perform better under scientific farm management systems as compared to traditional or backyard systems.
 Parameters such as age at first egg, total egg production, egg weight, and survivability percentage were significantly improved under farm conditions.
 The mean age at sexual maturity was lower, and egg production up to 40 weeks was notably higher, indicating that optimal nutrition, controlled environment, and proper healthcare play a vital role in enhancing the productivity of improved poultry breeds.